Rodney Hamilton: Southeast Missouri State

 From 2007 to 2009, Hamilton served as an assistant men's basketball coach at Southeast Missouri State University.
 His primary duties for the Redhawks included serving as the program's recruiting coordinator as well as scheduling, player development, scouting and all other facets of the program.

 Indiana Tech

 In 2009, Hamilton was named head coach of the women's basketball program at Indiana Tech, an NAIA institution in Fort Wayne, Indiana.
 He coached at Indiana Tech for three seasons and under his tutelage, the team tied for the most wins during the 2011–12 season for only the third time since 2003.

 Tennessee State

 In 2012, Hamilton joined the coaching staff of the Tennessee State Tigers basketball team with the roles of recruiting, player development, scouting and academic assistance.

 Memphis

 On April 6, 2018, Hamilton returned to his hometown to become the director of operations for the Memphis University men's basketball team.

+Austin Peay

+On March 30, 2023, Hamilton was named associate head coach at Austin Peay under head coach Corey Gipson.